gh-standards/readme/README.md

-# readme
+# standard-readme
-Initally started from @maxogden in `feross/standard` which is cool idea.
+Initally started by @maxogden in `feross/standard` issue tracker which is cool idea.
 We may use `markdownlint` and should consider some basics.